aaronmsimon/unity-kings-of-the-beach/README.md

 ##### Notes/Next Steps:
 - Distinguish Athlete and Player Classes, check for unnecessary fields, properties, and events
-- AI State Machine
-- create AI bump across, check that state machine is flowing right
+- Spike ball - jump, low trajectory, and speed
 - get side based on team

 #### Basic Updates to do (dynamic list)